Accessibility

 Support Person

-Support Persons accompanying a passenger with a disability are permitted to ride the bus for free.
+Support Persons travelling a passenger with a disability are allowed to ride the bus for free.
 A support person is someone who assists a person with a disability, with communication, mobility, personal care/medical needs, or with access to goods, services or facilities.
 The support person does not have to be the same person for each trip.